Cost to Restring a Piano: An Actionable Guide

 If an upright piano is in relatively good condition and needs only to be restrung, it may take 20 to 25 hours and about $2000; a grand piano in a similar condition may cost about $3000.
 Since we are talking about old pianos, it is more likely there will be additional repairs required.
 Hence the cost goes up.

-Let’s take a detailed look at what it entails to restring a piano.
+Let’s take a detailed look at what restring a piano entails.

 Cost of Restring a Piano